coderefinery/git-branch-design/_episodes/02-branch-hygiene.md

 ## Branch hygiene

-Often we have this situation:
+Often we have this situation (newest commit is on top):

 ```shell
 $ git log --oneline